From the smallest seeds grow the biggest trees

 Music

-We intend for children to enjoy, appreciate and express themselves through music and singing.
+take music further should they wish to.
+We intend for our children to enjoy, appreciate and express themselves through music and singing.

 P.E.